luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

     * NOT: R.a = S.b
 * A SARG is an expression SARG1 or SARG2 or ... or SARGn (each of these is a conjunction of SARGable predicates)
 * a predicate matches an index when:
-    * predicates a SARGable
-    * columns in predicate are initial substring of index key

         index on (A, B, C)
         matches: